yuntao2022/Stochastic_Transcription/README.md

-This repository contains code accompanying the article
+This repository contains code accompanying the article (in press by *Biophys.
+J.*)

 ---